karlaking/poverty-predictor/README.md

 # poverty-predictor

 ## Overview
-* Machine learning, data science, and satellite imagery used to map areas displaying indicators of poverty.
-The purpose of this excercise is to apply newly researched remote sensing techniques to analyze a new area and to gain experience in this particular python development environment.
+Machine learning, data science, and satellite imagery used to map areas displaying indicators of poverty.
+The purpose of this excercise is to apply a remote sensing research case in order to gain experience in this particular python development environment.
     * This project applies techniques established in a 2016 study from [Stanford University](http://sustain.stanford.edu/predicting-poverty/)

 ### Description of methods
-  * View the original code [here](https://github.com/nealjean/predicting-poverty)
   The foundational study uses World Bank Data and computer vision to complete the poverty prediction research.
-My course of analysis does not include some of these techniques, rather relies on a two step method of classification and comparison.
+View the original code [here](https://github.com/nealjean/predicting-poverty).
+My course of analysis does not include some of these techniques, and relies on a two step method of classification and comparison.
 Here is an overview of the steps involved:

   **I. Classification**
   * Daytime image - Label pixels *1-urban* or *0-non-urban*